Morudu7/requirement-analysis/README.md

-# Requirement Analysis in Software Development.
+# 📌Requirement Analysis in Software Development.
 The purpose of this repository is to explain in details on what is actually the importance of Requirement Analysis phase whisc is used in the software development lifecycle (SDLC).

-## What is Requirement Analysis
+## 🚀What is Requirement Analysis
 Requirement Analysis is a critical phase in the software development lifecycle (SDLC) where the project team gathers, analyzes, and defines the requirements of the software product to be developed.
 This process ensures that all stakeholders have a clear and mutual understanding of what the system should do and how it should perform.

-## Why is Requirement Analysis Important?
+## 🥇Why is Requirement Analysis Important?
 - Clarity and Understanding: It helps in understanding what the stakeholders expect from the software, reducing ambiguity.
 - Scope Definition: Clearly defines the scope of the project, which helps in preventing scope creep.
 - Basis for Design and Development: Provides a solid foundation for designing and developing the system.
 - Cost and Time Estimation: Facilitates accurate estimation of project cost, resources, and time.
 - Quality Assurance: Ensures that the final product meets the specified requirements, leading to higher customer satisfaction.

-## Key Activities in Requirement Analysis.
+## 📑Key Activities in Requirement Analysis.
 1. Requirement Gathering 🗂️
    - Interviews: Conducting interviews with stakeholders to gather detailed information about their needs and expectations.
    - Surveys/Questionnaires: Distributing surveys to collect requirements from a larger audience.